nestybox/sysbox/docs/design.md

 ## uid(gid) mappings

-* If the container spec specifies uid(gid) mapping, sysboxd honors it
+* If the container spec specifies uid(gid) mapping, sysbox honors it

-  - sysboxd does not allocate the mapping in this case
+  - sysbox does not allocate the mapping in this case

-  - sysboxd requires that the mapping be for a range of >= 64K uid(gid)s per container.
+  - sysbox requires that the mapping be for a range of >= 64K uid(gid)s per container.

     - This is necessary to support running most Linux distros inside a system container (e.g., Debian uses uid 65534 as "nobody").

-  - sysboxd does not require that the mappings between containers be non-overlapping in this case; sysboxd honors the given map, regardless of whether it overlaps with other containers.
+  - sysbox does not require that the mappings between containers be non-overlapping in this case; sysbox honors the given map, regardless of whether it overlaps with other containers.

     - It's up to the higher layer to provide non-overlapping uid mappings between containers for strong container->container isolation.

-* Otherwise, sysboxd allocates the uid(gid) mapping
+* Otherwise, sysbox allocates the uid(gid) mapping

-  - the mapping is allocated from the subuid/subgid range for user "sysboxd"
+  - the mapping is allocated from the subuid/subgid range for user "sysbox"

   - each sys container is given an exclusive portion of the subuid(gid) range (for strong isolation)

   - if the subuid(gid) range is exhausted, action is determined by subuid(gid) range exhaust policy setting.

-  - sysboxd allocations are always for 64K uid(gid)s
+  - sysbox allocations are always for 64K uid(gid)s

 ### subuid(gid) range exhaust policy

-This policy dictates how sysboxd reacts to subuid(gid) range exhaustion when uid(gid) auto allocation is enabled.
+This policy dictates how sysbox reacts to subuid(gid) range exhaustion when uid(gid) auto allocation is enabled.

 - Re-use: re-use uid(gid) mappings; this may cause multiple sys